Faster blind SQL injection exploitation: exfiltrating data without knowing the column names of the tables

 1 row in set (0.02 sec)

-There is a total of 47 thousand characters that must be extracted to find all the column names in a fresh MySQL install.
-This means that even when using an optimized high speed method for blind sql injections such as duality (4-5 requests per character), it would take an average of 188,104 requests to get all the column names.
+There is a total of 47 thousand characters that must be extracted to find all the column names in a fresh MySQL install. sqlmap performs 7 requests to extract a single character with blind SQL injections, this means that it would take a total of 329,182 requests to exfiltrate all of the column names.

 A database found in a corporate or industrial environment can be extremely larger.